-LCD TERMINALS
+LCD AND PRISMA COLOUR GRAPHIC TERMINALS

 Many system operations, such as turning Areas ON and OFF, are usually performed at a Terminal.
 A system may have up to 99 Terminals connected.
 Any of these Terminals can be used to operate the system, however, the system may be programmed to limit the operations available at some Terminals.

-See "The LCD Terminal" on p 8-11 for full details of display and keypad functions.
+See pictures on p125 & 126.
+See "The LCD Terminal" on p8-11 and "The Prisma Colour Graphic Terminal" on p12-13 for details of display and keypad functions.

 USING A TERMINAL.
-The first step in using an LCD Terminal is always the same.
-Enter your own secret PIN code using the digit keys on the keypad, then press the <OK> key.
-The system will now identify you and may greet you by name with a message on the display.
+The first step in using an LCD Terminal is to logon with your secret PIN code using the digit keys, then the <OK> key.
+The system will identify you and may greet you by name with a message on the display.
 After a few seconds, the display will prompt you with the name of the first Area (or Area List) that you are allowed to turn ON and/or OFF and the action required.
 THE DISPLAY.
 The LCD display is used to annunciate alarms, show the status of the system, and guide the User through operations and programming using plain English text.
 Sometimes it is necessary for the message to be longer than the width of the display.
 When this occurs, the message will automatically scroll slowly to the left so that you can view the entire text.

 Many items in the system can have names programmed to provide easy identification via the LCD Display (e.g. Users, User Types, Areas, Zones, Home Auxiliaries, etc.) If an item used in your system is only identified by the default name - e.g. .
 Area 003 (the item ID number, preceded by a full stop), you may wish to ask the Installer or System Administrator to program a more suitable name for the item.
 HELP.
 A special feature of this product is the <HELP> key.
 No matter what stage of an operation you are up to, pressing the <HELP> key will display a Help message related to the specific operation you are performing.
 If at any time you are not sure what to do next when using the system, press the <HELP> key.